HL7/US-Core/input/pagecontent/index.md

        FMG list:
          - [X] "fix nucc code or suppress with comment that not intending it to come from NUCC - may not be a valid code - reason for suppression does not make sense": Updated reason for suppression in ignoreWarnings.txt
          - [X] "CPT issue - suppress": added these *and NUBC Code warnings* to ignoreWarnings.txt (see below)
-         - [ ] "LG41752-2. loinc issue - okay": This causes 17 Errors, 3 Warnings and 8 Information Messages.
+         - [ ] "LG41752-2. loinc issue - okay": This causes 4 Errors, 3 Warnings and 3 Information Messages.
 Pending addition of LOINC Group Codes to the terminology server.
-Will add Note to Balloters to Value sets for manual expansions if not ready prior to ballot.
+Will add Balloters notes to Value sets for manual expansions if not ready prior to ballot.
 Do we leave as error or suppress?  (see below)
          - [X] "goal.description - nlm value set - VSAC": Goal.description is no longer a VSAC Value set.
 However suppressed one INFORMATION message for text only value (see below)
-         - [ ] NDC display names - still outstanding issue with Grahame:  Do we leave as error or suppress?  (see below)
+         - [ ] NDC display names - still outstanding issue with Grahame:  Added to ignoreWarnings.txt (see below)  (see below)
          - [X] "procedure.code - ICD10-pc - not ICD10 - server doesn't know codes - confirm URL and suppress": Confirmed and Added to ignoreWarnings.txt (see below)
-         - [X] "Fix slicing issues": See this [Zulip Chat](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20question.20for.20patterns.20on.20bindings) for Discriminator error.
+         - [X] "Fix slicing issues": See this [Zulip Chat](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20question.20for.20patterns.20on.20bindings) add text to explain when require really means extensible in this context.
          - [X] "observation profiles - suppress with approval from CGP": Added to ignoreWarnings.txt (see below)
          - [X] "US Core Vital signs - illegal attempt to change the binding - from required to extensible - related to vital signs - either a code bug or have a problem that needs to be fixed - should point to Git issue or Zulip if this is a tooling issue - ADD WARNING TO SPECIFICATION TO SAY NOT CONFORMANT TO R4 - NEEDS TO STAY AS REQUIRED.":  Tracker to change core in FHIR R4b note to balloters already done
          - [ ] "CapabilityStatement - smart-app-launch - does not resolve - needs to be fixed.
 If can't fix - raise a Zulip issue": should resolve when smart published - see this [Zulip](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/Canonical.20URL.20of.20SMART.20Applaunch) thread
          - [X] "Suppress capabilitystatement info messages with reason" - done
-         - [ ] "SearchParameter - Grahame to look into this": Added to ignoreWarnings.txt (see below)
+         - [X] "SearchParameter - Grahame to look into this": Added to ignoreWarnings.txt (see below)
          - [ ] "VSAC issues":  Unable to find value set in VSAC for race, ethnicity, birthsex, genderIdentity 21 Errors and 5 Warnings.
 Do we leave as error or suppress? (see below).
          - [X] "ValueSet - simple-language - can not be expanded - okay- can't be suppressed - tooling": OK
-         - [ ] "ICD9cm will be fixed next release":  OK check on this
+         - [X] "ICD9cm will be fixed next release":  OK
          - [ ] "resuppress warnings - syntax has changed": What does this mean?
-         - [X] "LOCAL CODE SYTEM - URL NEEDS TO HAVE EXAMPLE IN IT OR USE A REAL ONE": OK
+         - [X] "LOCAL CODE SYTEM - URL NEEDS TO HAVE EXAMPLE IN IT OR USE A REAL ONE": OK done but still needs to be suppressed
          - [ ] "Should not suppress JIra Spec File warning - Can not be suppressed": removed - but since markdown used in ig package.yaml a warning will persist

     Summary and Categorization of QA Errors (29), Warnings (30) and Information (8) Messages by Issue